Diving in Cuba

 Cuba scuba diving suits all tastes and abilities of diver whether you are looking to learn, improve or hone your underwater photography skills.
 Warm waters and a healthy ecosystem, allows you to dive multiple times a day and the night diving is renowned for its excellence.

-6 Liveaboards in Cuba
+Diving in Cuba FAQ

 Cuba has an astonishing diversity of wildlife both on land and underwater.
-Forming part of the second largest coral reef in the world it boasts around 700 species of fish and crustaceans including large Goliath Groupers, Napolean Wrasse, Angel Fish, variety of Rays, Moray Eels, Nudibranchs, Tuna, Lionfish and much much more.
+Forming part of the second largest coral reef in the world it boasts around 700 species of fish and crustaceans including large Goliath Groupers, Napoleon Wrasse, Angel Fish, a variety of Rays, Moray Eels, Nudibranchs, Tuna, Lionfish and much much more.
 The mangroves are home to the beautiful manatees which are challenging to find but yet amazing to scuba dive with.
 Alongside which Cuba's beaches provide valuable nesting sites for the critically endangered Hawksbill turtle and four other species.

 Scuba Diving in Cuba has to be planned as some of the best dive sites are remote and challenging to access unless you are diving from a liveaboard, which allows you access to a huge array of dive spots.

 The Jardines De La Reina, often referred to as "The Gardens of the Queen" is a unique marine protected reserve.
-This chain of 250 coral and mangrove islands has been protected for years meaning that this dive site is teeming with marine life.
+This chain of 250 coral and mangrove islands have been protected for years meaning that this dive site is teeming with marine life.
 Sharks are one of the main attractions and are a sign of an incredibly healthy marine ecosystem.
-Make sure to book in advance, as this marine reserve only allows a limited numbers of visitors each year.
+Make sure to book in advance, as this marine reserve only allows a limited number of visitors each year.

-Another dive area not to be missed is the Canarreos Archipelago which is located south of the main island of Cuba comprised of around 350 islets, the largest of which is Isla de la Juventud, also known as ìTreasure Islandî and 'Isle of Youth' after the famous novel that Robert Louis Stevenson wrote there, is sheltered from the prevailing South Easterly winds.
+Another dive area not to be missed is the Canarreos Archipelago which is located south of the main island of Cuba comprised of around 350 islets, the largest of which is Isla de la Juventud, also known as 'Treasure Island' and 'Isle of Youth' after the famous novel that Robert Louis Stevenson wrote there, is sheltered from the prevailing South Easterly winds.
 The second largest is Cayo Largo, which is a fantastic place to escape from the hustle of civilisation and the lack of currents makes it perfect for beginners.
 All these pristine islands and tranquil waters are unspoilt by human activity.

 As a result of the warm waters, fantastic visibility and lack of strong currents diving in Cuba really is outstanding no matter what dive level you are at.
-Dive centers offer the opportunity for novice divers to explore the marine world.
+Dive centres offer the opportunity for novice divers to explore the marine world.
 Learn to dive in some of the most biodiverse waters in the world, or pursue your passion and further your scuba diving skills, through exploration of the wonderful caves and wrecks which Cuba proudly boasts.

 The price of diving in Cuba is generally between 100-300 Euros which can vary depending on the season and the difficulty getting to the site.
 As some of the best sites are only accessible by boat and require permits to access.
 A weeks diving on a Cuban liveaboard will enable you access to areas that other divers would be unable to get to in a day.

 Airlines fly to Cuba from most international airports to the Cuban international airport which is located in the city of Havana.
-However, if travelling from the US, flights can be limited due to the Cuban Trade Embago.
+However, if travelling from the US, flights can be limited due to the Cuban Trade Embargo.
 Liveaboards to take you diving in Cuba are available from Jucaro Port, which is the most common point of departure for liveaboards going to the Jardines de la Reina.
 The majority of Liveaboards going to the Canarreos Archipelago depart from the ports in Trinidad or Cienfuegos.
 However, most dive operators will provide airport transfers.
-From these liveaboard departure points Cubaís underwater world beckons.
+From these liveaboard departure points Cuba's underwater world beckons.